+Parents and carers are their child's first teachers.
 We value the role that parents have played and will play in the future in educating their children.
-The partnership between school and parents enables our children to feel secure at school and develop a sense of well-being and achievement.
-At the beginning of Term 1 a home visit is made to all children starting in Reception.
-Two staff members visit the child and parents at home.
+The partnership between school and parents and carers enables our children to feel secure at school and develop a sense of wellbeing and achievement.
+Effective and meaningful partnerships are the best guarantees of children's successful learning.

+At the beginning of Term 1, a home visit is made to all children starting in Reception.
+Two staff members visit the child, parents and carers at home.
 This is an opportunity to meet the child in their own environment where they feel comfortable and relaxed.
-Parents are able to provide information about the child's likes, dislikes as well as any worries or concerns.
+Parents and carers are able to provide information about the child's likes and dislikes, as well as any worries or concerns.
 This information will be used to plan the first few weeks in school.

 Regular dialogue and parental involvement is key in developing and sustaining strong and positive relationships.
-Home visits on entry to school, WOW events (where parents are able to participate in an celebratory event of learning in class), induction information evenings, curriculum events, (where parents are informed about how an aspect of the curriculum is taught.), weekly newsletters and topic overviews allow and encourage active participation from parents.
+Home visits on entry to school, WOW events (where parents are able to participate in a celebratory event of learning in class), induction information evenings, curriculum events, (where parents are informed about how an aspect of the curriculum is taught.), weekly newsletters and topic overviews allow and encourage active participation from parents and carers.

-We try to be flexible in our approach in our dialogue with parents, using a mix of methods of communication, both conventional and electronic.
-When parents or staff highlight an issue at home which they feel is encroaching on a child's progress in their learning, we may involve our Family Link Leader, who is able to offer and signpost a range of support.
+We try to be flexible in our approach in our dialogue with parents and carers, using a mix of methods of communication, both conventional and electronic.
+When parents and carers or staff highlight an issue at home which they feel is encroaching on a child's progress in their learning, we may involve our Family Link Leader, who would be able to offer and signpost a range of support.